nulinspiratie/SilQ/documentation/Layout targeting specs.rst

 Having some sort of label/tag associated to a pulse This label can furthermore be used to extract other parameters, such as the ESR frequency etc.

+Targeting strategy
+******************
+When we assume that the PulseSequence will be upgraded according to the specifications laid out in PulseSequence specifications, a good strategy needs to be used to target a PulseSequence.
+The proposed strategy is as follows:

+The config maintains a list of `environments` (needs better word).
+Each environment has a name/label, and with it a list of associated connections.
+These connections are in a certain order, and can furthermore be linked to certain pulses (i.e. connection A is used for DC pulses with amplitude below 1.2V).
+This environment furthermore can contain pulse-specific implementations, such as the duration and frequency of a pi-pulse.
+The idea is that the label of such an environment could be something like `qubit_1`, which then contains information about the connections used to send pulses to qubit 1, and also information on the pulses, such as the resonance frequency.

+At the first stage of targeting, the Layout will target the PulseSequence to connections.
+To this end, the PulseSequence is first copied, such that the original PulseSequence remains untargeted.
+Each pulse has an associated label, which is linked to an environment.
+This is used to find the associated connection by iterating through the environment connections until it finds the first one that can implement the given pulse.
+At the end of this stage, a copy of the original PulseSequence is generated where all pulses are targeted to connections.
+All pulse properties are now also hard properties of the pulse, i.e. they are no longer extracted from the config.

+Next, the pulses are distributed to the interfaces.
+Instead of looping through the pulses, interfaces are looped over.
+This looping should be done hierarchically (starting with instruments that are not triggering instruments, then their triggering instruments etc.).
+For each interface, a skeleton of the PulseSequence is created, and pulses whose connection includes the interface is added.
+The skeleton means everything excluding the actual pulses. this therefore includes the nested PulseSequence with relevant properties (such as duration), the analysis, the logic operations, etc. Transferring the skeleton allows the interfaces to verify if they can actually implement the PulseSequence.

+For each interface, additional pulses may be required, such as triggers.
+This is then returned to the original Layout as a secondary PulseSequence skeleton containing these additional pulses.
+When the Layout reaches interfaces that need to implement these additional pulses, it will add these pulses to the original PulseSequence skeleton.

+This strategy allows straightforward implementation the desired features mentioned above.
+First of all, nested PulseSequences are also passed along, as they are part of the PulseSequence skeleton.
+The same holds for logic operations and PulseSequences with repetitions, as these also belong to the skeleton.
+Furthermore, the `environment` facilitates directing similar pulses to different connections.